MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Critical signal used to monitor the ability of OneNote users to create sections in OneNote.
 Telemetry used to ensure critical regression detection for OneNote app and service health.
 If users can't create a page this would trigger a high severity incident.

-The following fields are collected
+The following fields are collected:

 - **NotebookID** - A unique identifier of a notebook.